LukeShortCloud/rootpages/src/virtualization/openstack.rst

 **Undercloud/Director**

 -  The control plane IP addresses should be within the range of the ``network_cidr`` value defined in the ``undercloud.conf`` configuration.
 -  A default installation of OpenStack through TripleO will automatically assign random IP addresses.
-Manually configure the desired IP addresses for the control plane to keep the original addresses.
+Manually configure the desired IP addresses for the control plane network to keep the original addresses.

    .. code-block:: yaml